-In the semesters prior to their first internship, students are required to register and participate in six field preparation seminars.
+In the semesters prior to their first practicum, students are required to register and participate in six field preparation seminars.
 These seminars review the field practicum requirements, aid students in writing resumes and preparing for interviews, and discuss ethics, professionalism, and respectful workplaces.
 Students who do not complete all six seminars may be delayed in starting their practicum.

 Orientations for BSW Field Practica (Students)